teo-garcia/react-template-cra/README.md

 Here're some of the project's best features:

-*   Quick initialization of a React template using CRA
+- Quick initialization of a React template using CRA
-*   Pre-configuration of ESLint Prettier Husky Jest among other development packages
+- Pre-configuration of ESLint Prettier Husky Jest among other development packages
-*   Typescript fully support
+- Typescript fully support
-*   Style preprocessing with SASS
+- Styles with CSS Modules

 ## Running Steps 👩🏽‍💻